frankhjung/haskell-jokes/README.md

 # Jokes

-Read a Joke from <https://official-joke-api.appspot.com/>.
+Read a Joke from [https://official-joke-api.appspot.com/](https://official-joke-api.appspot.com/).

-This is an example program showing how to all an API and parse the JSON response.
+This is an example program showing how to call an API and parse the JSON response.

 ```json
 {